 A key goal of most digitalisation programs is the automation of inefficient, manual processes.
 IDC research shows that 47% of newly captured data records have at least one critical error.
 Reducing errors at the point of capture, and ensuring integrity through the data lifecycle is key to enabling efficient automated processes.

-Data integrity is therefore a stepping stone to digital transformation.
+Data of high integrity is therefore a stepping stone to digital transformation.

 Next-generation Customer 360